Malaysian Consultative Council of Buddhism, Christianity, Hinduism, Sikhism and Taoism: Leadership

-The 2019-2021 Executive Board for the Malaysian Consultative Council of Buddhism, Christianity, Hinduism, Sikhism, and Taoism:
+The 2019-2021 executive board for the Malaysian Consultative Council of Buddhism, Christianity, Hinduism, Sikhism, and Taoism:

 Recognition

-In May of 2020, the World Health Organization (WHO) partnered with the MCCBHST and other faith-based organizations in Malaysia to commemorate Wesak Day.
+In May 2020, the World Health Organization (WHO) partnered with the MCCBHST and other faith-based organizations in Malaysia to commemorate Wesak Day.
 The WHO worked closely with the MCCBHST to devise a set of six simple, positive tips depicting small family group worshipping and safe temple-based activities for the COVID-19 pandemic.
 Venerable Sing Kan, Vice President of the MCCBHST, was quoted by the WHO in response to a movement control order that was issued by the Malaysian Government to regulate the celebration.
 He stated, "The conditional movement control order raised a lot of questions about Wesak Day - what we could and couldn't do, what were safe alternatives to gathering and festivities during this Holy Day, and most importantly how could we keep ourselves and families safe from COVID-19."

 On May 12, 2021, the U.S. Department of State Office of International Religious Freedom released the 2020 Report on International Religious Freedom: Malaysia.
 Section III, Status of Societal Respect for Religious Freedom, directly quoted a press statement made by the MCCBHST in September 2020.
 The report expressed the MCCBHST's "grave concern on the escalation of religious animosity between religious groups manufactured by some politicians to divide and rule."